Festivals-App/festivals-server/README.md

 go get github.com/Phisto/eventusserver
 ```

-Before running the API server, you should set the database config with your values on config.go
+Before running the API server, you should set the database config with your values in config/config.go

 ```
 func GetConfig() *Config {